Gallery

 A Sustainable Architecture

-To ensure the safety of visitors, a protection made of natural fiber ropes.
-This choice not only ensures the protection of adults and children, but also integrates aesthetically with the natural environment of the park.
+To ensure the safety of visitors, a protection made of natural fiber ropesThis choice not only ensures the safety of adults and children, but also integrates aesthetically with the park's natural environment.

 The light wood has been treated with water-repellent impregnants e UV protectors.

-Flora: Naturalization and Biodiversity - an explosion of green
+Flora: Naturalization and Biodiversity – An Explosion of Green

 A key aspect of the project is the renaturalization of the area.
 New trees and flowers have been planted to create a welcoming environment for insects and microfauna.
 The vegetation has been selected to ensure seasonal blooms and reduce the need for maintenance.